fire-archive/DesignConcepts/chapters/level_05.md

 ## From Emergence to Intentionality

-Player intentionality, the concept from Church’s *Formal Abstract Design Tools* mentioned earlier in this course, is related in some ways to emergence.
+Player intentionality, the concept from Church's *Formal Abstract Design Tools* mentioned earlier in this course, is related in some ways to emergence.
 Generally, you get emergence by having lots of small, simple, interconnected systems.
 If the player is able to figure out these systems and use them to form complicated chains of events intentionally, that is one way to have a higher degree of player intention.

 ## Another Reading